 Opening hours: 9.00am to 11.00pm on Tuesday–Sunday; closed on Monday

 The Kota Kinabalu City Mosque is possibly the most exquisite mosque in Malaysia.
-This majestic place of congregation, surrounded by a man-made lagoon, gives the illusion that it’s floating on water when viewed from a distance.
+This majestic place of congregation is surrounded by a man-made lagoon, giving the illusion that it’s floating on water when viewed from a distance.

 The exceptional design of the mosque is a tribute to contemporary Islamic architecture.
 It amalgamates rich Islamic artistic heritage with modern style to epitomise enduring Islamic values while meeting modern needs.
 It is large enough to accommodate 9,000 to 12,000 worshippers and visitors at any given time.

-Step up your Instagram game with a shot of this beautiful mosque that will surely leave your followers in awe, but do bear in mind: whether you are simply visiting or stepping foot into the mosque, you are expected to cover up and dress modestly.
+Step up your Instagram game with a shot of this beautiful mosque that will surely leave your followers in awe.
+However, do bear in mind: Whether you are simply visiting or stepping foot into the mosque, do cover up and dress modestly.

 Address: Jalan Pasir, Jalan Teluk Likas, Kampung Likas, 88400 Kota Kinabalu, Sabah, Malaysia